What is KVM Over IP?

 Virtual Media for KVM switches allows for the mounting of storage devices, disks and ISO images over the network.
 Virtual media functions as if the remote media was directly attached to the server, allowing the target computer to be booted to any number of virtual drives.

 Once attached, virtual media allows the remote administration of a number of tasks: from installing applications, patches, and complete operating installs to virus scanning and diagnostics.
 Additionally, these tasks can be performed simultaneously on all servers attached to the KVM switch without a physical presence in the server room.

-Another type of KVM over IP product is known as Desktop over IP.
-Desktop over IP is similar to a KVM extender solution but leverages network protocol to provide a true desktop experience in a point to point configuration or routed via the network.
+Another type of IP KVM product is known as Desktop over IP.
+Desktop over IP is similar to a KVM extender solution, but leverages network protocols to provide a true desktop experience in a point-to-point configuration or routed via the network.
 This type of solution is very popular in the broadcast market, clean rooms, secure computing environments and many other solutions that require high resolutions, USB peripheral flexibility and environments that you cannot simply run a Cat5 or fiber cable and must leverage network connectivity.

 Utilizing advanced security and regardless of operating system, these Remote Access KVM Over IP products allow you to remotely control all your servers/CPUs including pre-boot functions such as editing CMOS settings and power cycling your servers.
 All of these Remote Access KVM Over IP products allow you access via your internal LAN/WAN, and some allow connectivity via the Internet or dial-in access via ISDN or standard 56K modems.

 Comparison of VNC, RDP, and other Remote Access software with KVM over IP

 As many IT departments are operating at downsized levels and employees are being asked to manage more mission-critical server room equipment with fewer resources, the ability to remotely monitor and maintain performance of server equipment has become essential.